 I saw people on social media share their financial journeys openly, and they were normal people!
 I thought investing was just for the rich!
 But here was a special community, building real wealth, who spoke and looked just like me.
 I was learning about stocks and shares, inflation, compound interest, assets, calculating your net worth and how to invest for the long term.
 I felt so energised!
 This was exactly the space I needed to be in, and it had found me so perfectly.
 I set my savings and investment goals and shared them online.
 One of them was to eventually save £30,000 on my own for a house deposit, with an aim to save £15,000 in 2021.

 I searched around for the best savings account.
 I knew I wanted to have a Lifetime ISA.
-It’s tax-free and I wanted to take advantage of the 25% government bonus.
+It’s tax-efficient and I wanted to take advantage of the 25% government bonus.
 I chose to open a fully managed Lifetime ISA with Nutmeg in November 2020.
 Having my account fully managed took the guesswork out of building a globally diversified portfolio on my own.
 With Nutmeg, I was also able to choose my risk level and investment style.

 I started my Instagram, ‘Banking on Me’, purely to share my financial journey.
 I quickly noticed the myths surrounding investing and I wanted to use my platform to help debunk them.
 There are many people who don’t currently invest but who could benefit greatly from it – I wanted to show them that it can be an option.
 You don’t have to be rich to start and with a digital service, it takes no time at all.
 People think it’s complex but at Nutmeg, they provide you with lots of information and updates and you’re able to decide your appetite for risk.